jonbwalters/LaTeX_thesis_template/README.md

 Typesetting in LaTeX takes a little getting used to, but not too much.
 Recompile the file `thesis.tex` to get a first idea how to use LaTeX, and read the document along with the source code.

-For questions not answered here or in standard LaTeX references and for issues with the template, contact Dr. Bernd Schroeder.
+For issues with the template, contact Dr. Jonathan Walters.
+If you want to suggest a fix, feel free to make a pull request!